 Then, we looked at many of the items we typically analyze in the FulcrumTech 10-Point Email-Marketing Assessment — a proprietary method that enables us to uncover how a publication is doing across all factors that affect email-marketing performance and ROI.
 In this article, we highlight our findings in regards to several of the major factors.

-Based on our data analysis presented in Figure 1, you can see where some publishers have had regular or periodic challenges getting their emails delivered to the inboxes.
+Based on our data analysis presented in Figure 1, you can see where some publishers’ emails had regular or periodic challenges getting delivered to the inboxes.
 Then, if you dig down even further, you can see variations in deliverability by magazine.
 We can continue to drill down further to see exactly which newsletters and IP addresses may be having issues.
 The size and level of ongoing deliverability issues is surprising:

 - Hearst’s Elle magazine had an average Yahoo! spam rate over 20% in 2012 and more than 17% in 2013.